AR942/DS_Project_Capgemini/README.md

 We also have:
 - An app.py containing the python code for loading and preprocessing of images, for loading of our classification model and to make predictions on the images and export them
-- A dockerfile containng all the instructions required to build our functional image
+- A dockerfile containing all the instructions required to build our functional image which will contain our DL application

 ## 3) Compilation process
 ### a) Way to start - Initialization

-First, you need Docker Desktop installed on your local machine
+First, you need Docker Desktop installed on your local machine : https://docs.docker.com/desktop/install/linux-install/

-In your machine, create a local folder "ds-capgemini" containing 3 subfolders:
+On your machine, create on your desktop a local folder  called "ds-capgemini" containing 3 subfolders:
 - input : contains the .jpg images to predict
 - output : where the .csv output will be printed after we run the docker image
 - model : contains the classification model ResNet152V2-Weather-Classification-03.h5